zhmur/servicenow-guides/README.md

 1. Place "Number" or reference name field top left on the form layout; first on the list layout.
 1. Use email subaddressing to give out alternatives to your instance email address.
 Format: `<email>+<tag>@<domain>`.
 The text of the tag can be used to configure simple and reliable filter for inbound email action.
 Example: dev100824+security_incident@service-now.com.
 1. Extend Import Set API response with additional attribute using Transform Map script (sys_transform_map.script): `response.<attribute> = '';`.
+1. Use `GlideElement.nil` (in case of GlideRecord) or standard JS to check if variable/attribute is empty or not.
+Do not use `JSUtil.nil` as it is not available in scoped apps. `gs.nil` usage is acceptable but not recommended for consistency reasons.

 ## Performance
 1. Specify fields to return by a database view.
 Include only fields which you need.